 The next example is a fake website.
 Overall, it’s a relatively convincing copy if you don’t know what to look for but there are a few key differences that should raise alarms.

 Other than a few missing accreditations and links, the main area to pay attention to is the address bar; where the legitimate site had a padlock, a name, and was coloured green, the scam site is just the IP address on its own.

 At this point if you continue you could potentially be giving your personal information to somebody trying to capture your login details via their fake website.

 To be as secure as possible, it is always recommended to keep your devices up to date.

-As an example, the latest iOS update (iOS 12.2) and the latest Mac update (MacOS 10.14.4) will add the words ‘Not Secure’ to an address if it thinks you may be at risk.
+As an example, when iOS 12.2 and macOS 10.14.4 were released, they added the words ‘Not Secure’ to an address if your device thinks you may be at risk.

 Here is an example of the same scam website, but this time it is being viewed on iOS 12.2.

 At LogoSystems we always endeavour to keep our customers as secure as possible.